Explore Vejle in Denmark

 To start your inspirational floristry workshop, you will enjoy a handcrafted gin & tonic or vodka & tonic, made with London Essence’s refreshing botanical based tonics.
 After watching the professional demonstrations, it’s your turn to create your own floral masterpiece!

-For details visit the website at www.sterminshotel.co.uk
+For details visit www.sterminshotel.co.uk

 Get Up and Go with AllClear Insurance